NivethaKumar30/MINIPROJECT/README.md

 # MINIPROJECT

-# AI-Driven Acoustic Surveillance: Scream Detection for Crime Prevention
+# AI-Driven Acoustic Surveillance System
 # AIM:

  To enhance public safety by detecting human screams in real-time.
 Utilizing Machine Learning (ML) and Deep Learning (DL) techniques, the system differentiates screams from other environmental sounds, providing rapid alerts to authorities to potentially prevent crimes or ensure quicker responses.